fernandesflavia/fernandesflavia/README.md

 -👩🏾‍💻Áreas de interesse: ciência de dados, aprendizado de máquina, estatística, processamento de linguagem natural, análise de dados...

--💭 "Education is the most powerful weapon you can use to change the world." - Nelson Mandela
+-💭 "Education is the most powerful weapon you can use to change the world."
+Nelson Mandela....